-Maintaining the dynamic system that supports the region. entrepreneurship in the Bay Area is essential for the The importance of aligning and coordinating region's long-term economic health.
-Supporting local permits and regulations at the subregional the formation of new businesses will help some or regional level is a consistent theme across lower-wage workers create their own companies numerous economic development reports-and and thereby move up into higher-wage work.
-Selfwas also raised as a significant concern in the employment, ownership and profit sharing are outreach workshops and interviews for this project. also key strategies to help lower-wage workers Coordination among economic development access middle-wage levels.
-Since there are not providers and cities on local tax policy and/or enough middle-wage opportunities for all to move up, helping these new companies thrive provides an alternative pathway for workers to rise to the middle.
-This is particularly true in lower-wage fields 96 City & County of San Francisco.
-Office of Economic Analysis. like janitorial, housecleaning and food service.
-Available at: http://openbook.sfgov.org/oea
+Maintaining the dynamic system that supports entrepreneurship in the Bay Area is essential for the region's long-term economic health.
+Supporting the formation of new businesses will help some lower-wage workers create their own companies and thereby move up into higher-wage work.
+Selfemployment, ownership and profit sharing are also key strategies to help lower-wage workers access middle-wage levels.
+Since there are not enough middle-wage opportunities for all to move up, helping these new companies thrive provides an alternative pathway for workers to rise to the middle.
+This is particularly true in lower-wage fields like janitorial, housecleaning and food service.
+The strategy must focus on helping lower-wage workers leverage skills and expertise gained at work (e.g., by working for a landscaping company) to break out and start their own business.
+These workers will need business education and financial literacy training, as well as help with strategic planning, accessing capital and understanding the regulatory environment.